apronchenkov/pybind11_absl_cord_odr_issue/README.md

+# Illustration of an issue related to ODR violation in pybind11_abseil

-# How to run
+## How to run

 ```bash
 git clone sso://user/axv/pybind11_absl_cord_odr_issue && cd pybind11_absl_cord_odr_issue && bazel run :test
 # Causes: [cordz_info.h : 223] RAW: Check list_ == &global_list_ failed: ODR violation in Cord
 ```

-# A probable explanation
+## A probable explanation

 It appears that the root cause of the problem is that both `//:clib` and `@pybind11_abseil//pybind11_abseil:status.so` include statically linked components of Abseil.